 General management and advice to patient and family

-211 NICE will publish a guideline on the management of self-harm in March 2004.
+197 NICE will publish a guideline on the management of Post-traumatic stress disorder in January 2005.